mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

     - A storage medium with the capacity to store a high-resolution movie at the stereo sound level
   - Blu-ray Disc
     - Optical recording storage medium that can store digital data for high-definition (HD) video
-   - Capacity is about 5 times that of DVD
+   - Capacity is about 5 times that of DVD.
 <br />
 - Establishment of multimedia standardization
-  - As multimedia technology develops and data compatibility requirements increase, the need for standardization naturally arises
+  - As multimedia technology develops and data compatibility requirements increase, the need for standardization naturally arises.
-  - There are various standards in the multimedia field
+  - There are various standards in the multimedia field.
     - Standards for compression and restoration of multimedia data
     - Standards for data transmission
     - Internet web related standards, etc.